serverlessworkflow/specification/specification.md

 The `version` property can be used to provide a specific workflow version.

+The `start` property defines the workflow starting information.
+For more information see the [start definition](#Start-Definition) section.

 The `schemaVersion` property can be used to set the specific Serverless Workflow schema version to use to validate this workflow markup.
 If not provided the latest released schema version is assumed.